Sherin914/Assignment-5-/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgements
 This code utilizes the pandas library for data manipulation and analysis.
-We acknowledge the developers and contributors of the pandas library for their valuable work in creating and maintaining this powerful tool for data handling in Python.
+I acknowledge the developers and contributors of the pandas library for their valuable work in creating and maintaining this powerful tool for data handling in Python.

+Acknowledging the data for the python being used from an assignment for a previous course.